hitchdev/hitchstory/docs/approach/screenplay-principle.md

 This parallels a similar problem with software specification:

-* Overspecification - where a specification defines *how* a problem is to be achieved, rather than what problem is to be achieved.
+* Overspecification - where a spec defines *how* a problem is to be achieved, rather than what problem is to be achieved.

-* Underspecification - where a specification does not nail down a specification, leaving the desired behavior vague.
+* Underspecification - where a spec does not nail down a specification, leaving the desired behavior vague.

+HitchStory is built on the presumption that its job is to expose virtually all behavioral details of a program or module in a precise and meaningful way and that, as a side effect, this should make it easy to execute them as a test or turn them in to documentation.